oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 When using refresh tokens, as described in Section 4.14 of {{oauth-security-topics}}, the BFF obtains the refresh token (step F) and associates it with the user's session.

 If the BFF notices that the user's access token has expired and the BFF has a refresh token, it can use the refresh token to obtain a fresh access token.
 Since the BFF OAuth client is a confidential client, it will use client authentication on the refresh token request.
 Typically, the BFF performs these steps inline when handling an API call from the frontend.
-In that case, these steps, which are not explicitly shown on the diagram, would occur between step J and K. BFFs that keep all token information available on the server-side can also request fresh access tokens when they observe a token expiration event to increase the performance of API requests.
+In that case, these steps, which are not explicitly shown on the diagram, would occur between steps J and K. BFFs that keep all token information available on the server side can also request fresh access tokens when they observe a token expiration event to increase the performance of API requests.

 When the refresh token expires, there is no way to obtain a valid access token without running an entirely new Authorization Code flow.
 Therefore, it makes sense to configure the lifetime of the cookie-based session managed by the BFF to be equal to the maximum lifetime of the refresh token.
 Additionally, when the BFF learns that a refresh token for an active session is no longer valid, it also makes sense to invalidate the session.